 The Student Assistance offers two levels of appeal.

 All appeals are first reviewed by the . . .

 The Lower Appeal Board is an internal Board, which meets weekly.
 You cannot meet with this Board in person, but you may get advice from a Financial Aid Counsellor about submitting your appeal.
 You can also review the steps below, and all other information on this page regarding appeals.
 An appeal made to this board consists of submitting a Letter of Appeal and any supporting documents that show how your student assistance assessment doesn’t reflect your true financial situation.

 If you are not satisfied with the Lower Appeal Board’s decision, you may request (in writing) that your Appeal be reviewed by the Student Aid Appeal Committee.

 The Student Aid Appeal Committee (formerly known as the Higher Appeal Board) is an independent board appointed by the Minister of Labour and Advanced Education which meets as required.
 Its members include representatives from the university community, student groups and the general public.
 You may request a conference call with the Committee or request to meet in person.
 The Committee’s decision will be available from the Student Assistance Office within 3 days of their meeting.

-If you feel you do have grounds for an appeal, download an appeal form or have one mailed to you from our office.
-You can also simply write to us, explaining your case.
+If you feel you do have grounds for an appeal, simply send us a Letter of Appeal, explaining your case.
 It is very important to follow these steps if you want your appeal reviewed quickly.